fkaduk/kobodeck/README.md

   note that progress may differ between EPUB and KEPUB formats
 - Add functionality to also fetch archived articles
 - Add functionality to fetch favourites only
-- Syncing is currently only one way, as we avoid writing to Kobo's NickelDB — reverse sync may still be worth exploring
+- Syncing is currently only one way, as we avoid writing to Kobo's NickelDB - reverse sync may still be worth exploring
-- The run script does not inhibit device sleep - if the Kobo sleeps during a long sync, downloads may be interrupted
+- Kobodeck does not inhibit device sleep - if the Kobo sleeps during a long sync, downloads may be interrupted